LarionovaAnastasia/covid19-tweets-classification/README.md

 **Summary** :

-- This is a personal data science project launched to apprehend Keras text preprocessing oriented functionalities (tokenization, sequences padding, embeddings layer)
+This is a personal data science project launched to apprehend :
+- Keras text preprocessing oriented functionalities (tokenization, sequences padding, embeddings layer)
+- Pre-trained Glove embeddings integration

-- The goal of this project is to create a 3-way polarity (positive, negative, neutral) classification system for tweets.
+The goal of this project is to create a 3-way polarity (positive, negative, neutral) classification system for tweets.
 We'll use the external dataset of Coronavisur tweets, pre-trained word embeddings vectors GLOVE and Keras Sequential model to create an engine capable to classify the tweet as positive, negative or neutral.

 **Used data**